Benrosan/PCAP-Lab-2/README.md

 ## Objective

 Conduct PCAP analysis via Wireshark and provide a report on attack vectors used and various IOCs associated with malware infection.
-This lab focuses specifically on an AsycRAT and XWorm infection.
+This lab focuses specifically on undestanding the delivery and exploitations methods of an AsycRAT and XWorm infection.

 ### Skills Learned